SOFE3650F18/project-group-27/Deliverable 1/README.md

 # Deliverable 1 - Use Cases, Quality Attribute Scenarios, CMS

 ## Figure 1: Uses Cases
+Each of the use cases are described in the following table:

 | ID      | Uses Case                                 | Description  |
 | --------|:-----------------------------------------:| ------------:|